 Benetton World Press Freedom Day

-I was required to pick a UN calendar date and develop both a digital and printed response communicating my chosen date World Press Freedom Day (May 3).
+Benetton required to pick a UN calendar date and create a digital and printed response.
+This needed to communicate my chosen date, World Press Freedom Day (May 3).
 My project response looked at the corruption of information through both digital censorship and printed perspective.

 The digital outcome looked at data glitching, known as glitch art, and the corruption of video meta data.
-The printed outcome looked at how information can be represent corruption through perspective.
+The printed design looks at how information can be represent corruption through perspective.
 The digital side of the project had the chance to appear in the Benetton window display.